ErikMeinders/Friday13/README.md

 February has 29 days:

-- when the year divides by 4 (1924 is a leap year)
+- when the year is a multiple of 4 (1924 is a leap year)
 - except when the year is a multiple of 100 (1700, 1800 and 1900 were not leap years)
 - except except when the year is a multiple of 400 (2000 is a leap year)
 - the identical 1800 and 2200 calendars